KeruZheng/nnUNet_Keru/Training.md

 ATTENTION!!
 you will find that even defined for the cuda service, once you run it will print:
 ![image](https://github.com/user-attachments/assets/cce18561-198e-40d0-9417-7ec35a83bbf8)
 it really confused me and cost me a lot of time.
-However, I checked for the 'nvidia-smi' and found that the mission is run on the right cuda device.
+However, I checked for the ' nvidia-smi ' and found that the mission is run on the right cuda device.